 If my time is limited, should I still try Bing Ads?

 Yes!
-Call a Bing Ads specialist at 877-635-3561* and we’ll set up your first campaign for you for free.
+Call a Bing Ads specialist at 1800 005 451* and we’ll set up your first campaign for you for free.
 We’ll give you tips on getting the most out of your ads and set you up for success.
-We’re here to help.
+We’re here to help you.

 Where does my ad appear?

-Your ads could appear on the top or to the right of Bing, Yahoo, and MSN search results.
+Your ads will appear on the top or to the right of Bing and MSN search results.
 And you can choose to target your ads to different geographic regions, times or days of the week, and even demographics.

 What determines my ad position?